20 Scariest Level 4 Travel Locations for US Citizens in 2023

 - Boost Your Vitamin C Lypo-Spheric Vitamin C is designed to help your body absorb more vitamin C. Along with many of the above products it helps to help maintain a healthy immune system.
 I also love that these are in single packets and take up very little space when packing.

 There are so many great ways to stay healthy when traveling and I believe one of the most important is to build a strong immune system.
 The above tips and products are my go-to and what are included in my routine to stay healthy when I travel.

 If you are getting ready to book a trip, it’s always good advice to also get travel insurance.
-With the outbreak of the Coronavirus in China and now Italy, you can imagine how useful having insurance would be if you want to cancel or postpone a trip that was already booked.
+You can imagine how useful having insurance would be if you want to cancel or postpone a trip that was already booked.

 For anyone who travels often, we highly recommend an annual travel insurance policy which is less expensive than you might imagine.
 Some are priced as low as $229 per person annually.
 This is important in case you want to cancel, plus it gives you peace of mind.
 I recommend World Nomads Travel Insurance.